yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/metrics-export.md

 1. Enter a name for the configuration.
 1. Choose Sumo Logic.
 1. Enter your installation token, access ID, and access key.
 1. Optionally, click **Download** to download the Sumo Logic dashboard template.
-You can import this JSON format template into your Sumo Logic account and use it as a starting point for visualizing your cluster data.
+After you install the [YugabyteDB app](https://help.sumologic.com/docs/get-started/apps-integrations/) (coming soon) in your Sumo Logic account, you can import this JSON format template and use it as a starting point for visualizing your cluster data.
 1. Click **Test Configuration** to make sure your connection is working.
 1. Click **Create Configuration**.